artificialcitizens/proto/server/docs/TranscriptionService.md

 - `file`: An audio file to be transcribed.
 This should be included in the request's files.
 - `url`: A URL pointing to an audio file or YouTube video to be transcribed.
 This should be included in the request's form data.
-- `quickTranscribe`: A boolean indicating whether to perform a quick transcription.
-This should be included in the request's form data.
 - `diarization`: A boolean indicating whether to perform speaker diarization.
 This should be included in the request's form data.
 - `minSpeakers`: The minimum number of speakers to consider during diarization.
 This should be included in the request's form data.
 - `maxSpeakers`: The maximum number of speakers to consider during diarization.
 This should be included in the request's form data.